Interface CommonBuilder

 CommonBuilder connection(Connection connection)

-Adds a specific connection to the session options.
+Adds a specific connection to be used to the session options.

 Parameters: